-Mulberry is beautiful, and it comes with pale outer sapwood and darker yellow heartwood in the center.
-Mulberry trees are scarce, and that resulted in the trees being garden-grown trees.
-It no longer grows in the forest, and finding it in the wild means a treasure.
+Mulberry is beautiful and comes with pale outer sapwood and darker yellow heartwood in the center.
+Mulberry trees are scarce, resulting in the trees being garden-grown trees.
+It no longer grows in the forest; finding it in the wild means a treasure.

 Mulberry trees grow fast, and they are small and medium-sized.
-It has old natives of China, and it is a popular ornamental plant for its shade.
+It has old natives of China and is a popular ornamental plant for its shade.
 The mulberry tree makes small furniture pieces, and lately, it has been popular in upscale markets.

-It comes with multiple species as the white mulberry wood.
 White mulberry hybridizes and comes with a pale yellow color that makes it beautiful.
-Red mulberry wood is pale orange when freshly cut, and it darkens and turns brown after cutting.
+Red mulberry wood is pale orange when freshly cut and darkens and turns brown after cutting.
+It comes with multiple species as white mulberry wood.

 Tools you will need to carve mulberry wood